Château Fortia: Baron Le Roy

 Baron Pierre Le Roy de Boiseaumarié (5 April 1890-June 1967) was born in Mortagne, Normandy to a family that could trace its history back to the Crusades.
 As a teenager, Le Roy joined the uprising in the Languedoc over adulteration of wine and chaptalization led by French wine grower Marcellin Albert.
 Despite the threat from law enforcement, Le Roy was one of the participants who set fire to the Judicial Court of Montpellier.
 After the events settled down, Le Roy returned to education earning both bachelor of science and master of law degrees.

-In 1914, Pierre Le Roy was drafted in the cavalry of the French Army but later changed service and became a pilot in the Air Force.
+In 1914, Le Roy was drafted in the cavalry of the French Army but later changed service and became a pilot in the Air Force.
 After being shot down twice during World War I, Le Roy was awarded the Chevalier of the Legion of Honor and the Croix de Guerre (Military Cross).
 Returning home to Vendargues, he met married the daughter of Bernard Le Saint in 1919.
 He soon gained control of Château Fortia and became a prominent figure in not only the history of Châteauneuf-du-Pape but also the history of French wine.
 In 1935 he co-founded the Institut National des Appellations d'Origine (INAO) and, the next year, spearheaded the creation of the Appellation d'origine contrôlée (AOC) system that would become the basis of the French wine laws and continue to influence European wine laws into the twenty-first century.